simone-f/qat_script/README.md

 Note: I wrote a Python script, that can be run in JOSM thanks to [JOSM Scripting plugin](http://gubaer.github.io/josm-scripting-plugin/), rathar than a regular JOSM plugin because I just know Python.
 I would be happy if someone could create a Java plugin with these features.

 ### Credits and contributors
-Thanks to QA tools' authors and to the mappers who contributed by testing, reporting bugs or suggesting new features (mcheck, Poppei82, operon...)<br>Their names are in CONTRIBUTORS and CHANGES files.
+Thanks to QA tools' authors and to the mappers who contributed by translations, testing, reporting bugs or suggesting new features (mcheck, Poppei82, operon, Xmypblu, Edward17 ...)<br>Their names are in CONTRIBUTORS and CHANGES files.

 ### Attributions
 * KeepRight, Geofabrik and Osmose logos have been drawn in Inkscape and are based on the official logos.